 So, how to choose the best CPU for deep learning?
 Luckily, we have prepared a great list to get you started.
 By reading this article you will learn how choosing the right CPU for deep learning matters and which is the best CPU for deep learning that you can buy today.

-Best CPU for Deep Learning
+Best CPU for Deep Learning in 2022

 - Best Choice Overall: AMD Ryzen 9 3900X.